-SUMMARY OF THE TERMS OF THE EXCHANGE OFFER The Exchange Offer We are offering to exchange up to \$925,000,000 aggregate principal amount of the new notes for up to \$925,000,000 aggregate principal amount of the old notes.
+SUMMARY OF THE TERMS OF THE EXCHANGE OFFER The Exchange Offer We are offering to exchange up to \$250,000,000 aggregate principal amount of the new notes for all of the \$250,000,000 aggregate principal amount of the old notes.
 The terms of the new notes are identical in all material respects to the old notes except that the new notes will not contain the terms with respect to transfer restrictions, registration rights and payments of additional interest that relate to the old notes.
-The new notes and the old notes will be governed by the same indenture dated December 13, 2002, as supplemented by a first supplemental indenture dated December 13, 2002 and a second supplemental indenture dated January 17, 2003.
+The new notes and the old notes will be governed by the same indenture dated December 13, 2002, as supplemented by a fourth supplemental indenture dated May 22, 2003.
 Outstanding old notes may be tendered, and will be exchanged, only in minimum denominations of \$1,000 and integral multiples of \$1,000.
 New notes will be issued only in minimum denominations of \$1,000 and integral multiples of \$1,000.
-Registration Rights Agreement We issued \$750,000,000 aggregate principal amount of the old notes on December 13, 2002 in a private offering and an additional \$175,000,000 principal amount of the old notes on January 17, 2003 in a second private offering.
-In connection with the December private offering, we and J.P.
-Morgan Securities Inc., Banc of America Securities LLC, Salomon Smith Barney Inc., BNY Capital Markets, Inc., Commerzbank Capital Markets Corp., Deutsch Bank Securities Inc., Goldman, Sachs & Co., McDonald Investments Inc. and Morgan Stanley & Co.
-Incorporated, the initial purchasers in the December private offering, entered into a registration rights agreement that granted the holders of the old notes issued in the December private offering exchange and registration rights.
-In connection with the January private offering, we and Banc of America Securities LLC, J.P.
-Morgan Securities, Inc. and Salomon Smith Barney Inc., the initial purchasers in the January private offering, entered into a registration rights agreement that granted the holders of the old notes issued in the January private offering exchange and registration rights identical to the rights granted to holders of old notes issued in the December private offering.
-Specifically, in both of the registration rights agreements, we agreed to file, on or before March 10, 2003, this exchange offer registration statement with respect to a registered offer to exchange the old notes for the new notes.
-We also agreed to use our reasonable best efforts to complete the exchange offer on or before July 8, 2003.
-If we fail to fulfill our obligations under the registration rights agreement, additional interest will accrue on the old notes at a rate of 0.25% per annum if (i) the exchange offer registration statement is not filed on or before March 10, 2003 or (ii) the exchange offer is not completed on or before July 8, 2003.
-If the exchange offer is not completed on or before October 6, 2003, the additional interest will increase by an additional 0.25% for each subsequent 90 day period up to a maximum additional annual rate of 0.50%.
+Registration Rights Agreement We issued \$250,000,000 aggregate principal amount of the old notes on May 22, 2003 in a private offering.
+In connection with the offering, we and J.P.
+Morgan Securities Inc., Banc of America Securities LLC, Citigroup Global Markets Inc. and, Morgan Stanley & Co.
+Incorporated, the initial purchasers in the offering, entered into a registration rights agreement that granted the holders of the old notes exchange and registration rights.
+Specifically, in the registration rights agreement, we agreed to file, on or before August 20, 2003, this exchange offer registration statement with respect to a registered offer to exchange the old notes for the new notes.
+We also agreed to use our reasonable best efforts to complete the exchange offer on or before December 18, 2003.
+If we fail to fulfill our obligations under the registration rights agreement, additional interest will accrue on the old notes at a rate of 0.25% per annum if (i) the exchange offer registration statement is not filed on or before August 20, 2003 or (ii) the exchange offer is not completed on or before December 18, 2003.
+If the exchange offer is not completed on or before March 28, 2004, the additional interest will increase by an additional 0.25% for each subsequent 90 day period up to a maximum additional annual rate of 0.50%.
+Expiration Date The exchange offer will expire at 5:00 p.m., New York City time, on September 5, 2003, unless we extend the exchange offer.
+The offer will not under any circumstances be extended beyond September 22, 2003.
+6

+Conditions to the Exchange Offer

-Expiration DateThe exchange offer will expire at 5:00 p.m., New York City time, on June 16, 2003, unless we extend the exchange offer.
-The offer will not under any circumstances be extended beyond June 30, 2003.Conditions to the Exchange OfferThe exchange offer is not subject to any conditions, other than that the exchange offer does not violate any applicable law or applicable interpretation of the staff of the SEC.
+The exchange offer is not subject to any conditions, other than that the exchange offer does not violate any applicable law or applicable interpretation of the staff of the SEC.
 Please read the section entitled "The Exchange Offer-Conditions to the Exchange Offer" for more information regarding the conditions to the exchange offer.